-If you’re desperate to start saving some money – for any occasion – but your budget can’t stretch to £1 a week in the 52 week saving challenge, how about trying these saving versions instead?
+If you’re desperate to start saving some money – for any occasion – but your budget can’t stretch to £1 a week in the 52 week saving challenge, how about trying these 1p saving challenge versions instead?

 So many people have now heard of the 52 week saving challenge.
 If you haven’t it’s quite simple so let me explain.